eTrejoLujano/Instadash/README.md

 ## Project Overview
 ### Technlogies Used
-- React: Used as the primary front-end library.
+- React: Used as the primary frontend library.
 - Redux Toolkit: For state management.
-- Django:
+- Django: Used as the primary backend framework.
-- Tailwind CSS:
+- Tailwind CSS: Used to design the responsive user interface (UI).
 - Amazon Web Services: Used for deployment of the backend infrastructure

 ### Project Structure